andreock/Bruce_Wiki/FAQ.md

  - most RF modules only supports the 433MHz frequency with ASK/OOK modulation.
 Check if your `.sub` file or source signal is compatible.
  - check the [serial log](https://github.com/pr3y/Bruce/wiki/Serial) for errors, some signals may [fail to decode](https://github.com/pr3y/Bruce/issues/216).

-# Port to non-M5Stack boards?
-CYD?
+# Port to other boards?

 Not officially supported.

 For boards that do not have screen and buttons, an [headless mode was added](https://github.com/pr3y/Bruce/issues/107).
-Headless boards can be controlled via the [WebUI](https://github.com/pr3y/Bruce/wiki/Others#webui) and [serial commands](https://github.com/pr3y/Bruce/wiki/Serial), and only expose a subset of the Bruce features.
+Headless boards can be controlled via the [WebUI](https://github.com/pr3y/Bruce/wiki/Others#webui) and [serial commands](https://github.com/pr3y/Bruce/wiki/Serial), and provides only a subset of all the Bruce features.

 For these boards you have to manually add a new [configuration environment](https://docs.platformio.org/en/latest/projectconf/sections/env/index.html) in the [platformio.ini](https://github.com/pr3y/Bruce/blob/main/platformio.ini), and then define the pins and features for the modules you have connected.
 Then, [compile the firmware for your new env](https://github.com/pr3y/Bruce/wiki/Building-from-source).